Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

+Shobaki and Wilken experiment with superblocks from SPEC2000 on different versions of an ideal processor with bundle width ranging from one to six instructions.
+Their results show that the approach improves the weighted makespan of the solutions generated by the best available heuristics at the time by 2.7\% in average using a modest time limit of one second per superblock.

-In 2008, Malik \etal{}~\cite{Malik2008b} present a CP approach that extends their local scheduler discussed above~\cite{Malik2008} to superblocks and a richer resource model.
-The basic model incorporates the following new elements to the local scheduling one: \begin{inparaitem}[] \item the objective function for superblocks discussed above~(\ref{eq:superblock-objective-function}); and \item additional variables and constraints to model two-dimensional resource usage and instructions that use all resources in their issue cycle. \end{inparaitem} To scale to larger problem sizes, the model also incorporates superblock adaptations of \begin{inparaenum}[] \item \emph{distance} and \item \emph{superior subgraph constraints}. \end{inparaenum} Malik \etal{} employ a more sophisticated solving procedure than in previous approaches, involving \begin{inparaenum}[] \item \emph{portfolio search}~\cite{Gomes1997}, where the level and complexity of propagation is increased as solving proceeds; \item \emph{impact-based search}~\cite{Refalo2004}, where the solver selects first the variable that causes most propagation to try different search alternatives on; and \item \emph{decomposition}~\cite{Freuder1994}, where the independent basic blocks that belong to larger superblocks are solved separately. \end{inparaenum} A thorough experimental evaluation on the SPEC2000 benchmark for different variations of the PowerPC processor shows that the approach improves the results given by state-of-the-art heuristic algorithms and conserves the scalability demonstrated for basic blocks, despite the generalization to superblocks and the incorporation of a richer resource model.
+Malik \etal{} present a CP approach that extends their local scheduler (discussed in Section~\ref{sec:local-instruction-scheduling}) to superblocks and a richer resource model~\cite{Malik2008b}.
+The basic model adds two elements to the local scheduling one: \begin{inparaitem}[] \item the objective function for superblocks as in Shobaki and Wilken's approach, and \item additional variables and constraints to model two-dimensional resource usage and instructions that use all resources in their issue cycle. \end{inparaitem} To scale to larger problem sizes, the model also incorporates superblock adaptations of \begin{inparaitem}[] \item \emph{distance} and \item \emph{superior subgraph constraints}. \end{inparaitem} Malik \etal{} employ a more sophisticated solving procedure than in previous approaches, involving: \begin{inparaitem}[] \item \emph{portfolio search}, where the level and complexity of constraint propagation is increased as solving proceeds; \item \emph{impact-based search}, where the solver selects first the variable that causes most propagation to try different search alternatives on; and \item \emph{decomposition}, where the independent basic blocks that belong to larger superblocks are solved separately. \end{inparaitem} An overview of these techniques is provided by van Beek~\cite{CPH:search} and Gomes and Walsh~\cite{CPH:random}.
+Malik \etal{} present a thorough (though static) experimental evaluation on the SPEC2000~\cite{CPU} benchmarks for different variations of the PowerPC~\cite{Diefendorff1994} processor.
+Their results show that the approach improves the makespan obtained from heuristic algorithms and conserves the scalability demonstrated for basic blocks, despite the generalization to superblocks and the incorporation of a richer resource model.